xephonhq/xephon-k/survey/README.md

 ## TODO

-- Thrift, CQL and the underlying storage (I think I got a bit confused when trying to use CQL to understand KairosDB's schema design)
+- [x] Thrift, CQL and the underlying storage (I think I got a bit confused when trying to use CQL to understand KairosDB's schema design), see [Cassandra](cassandra/README.md)

 ## Usage